SebastianoF/bruker2nifti/README.md

 #### Further examples and troubleshooting:

-Please check the [wiki](https://github.com/SebastianoF/bruker2nifti/wiki) page for more examples.
+Please check the [wiki](https://github.com/SebastianoF/bruker2nifti/wiki) page for more examples and real data applications.
 If something went wrong please raise an issue in the [issue page of the repository](https://github.com/SebastianoF/bruker2nifti/issues).

 ### Testing